eljamez/EJ-ANG-900/README.md

 Brought to you by [JameScript](https://www.jamescript.com).

+TODO: clean up, host somewhere, and more.
+But it does work 🌶

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.